 The Tonga and Niue ALB surveys were conducted by IX Blue and Geomatics Data Solutions for Land Information New Zealand (LINZ).
 This survey used the ideal combination of Satellite-Derived Bathymetry (SDB) in the planning phase and MBES to fill in the gaps.
 The planned use of all three technologies to complete the bathymetry acquisition expedited the ALB planning, enabled targeted ALB flight planning and provided a more cost-effective solution to the project.
 Most significantly, the vessel time and associated costs were significantly reduced by having the ALB data acquired beforehand.
 With the ALB data, the multibeam vessel was operated continuously at 9–10 knots in complete safety.
 The ALB surveys utilized the latest Leica Chiroptera 4X to achieve a high nominal point density of 9pts/m2 in shallow water (Figure 4).
 The very high-resolution point cloud, also covering the topographic areas, is enabling local stakeholders to use the data for a range of applications.

 So, what is on the horizon now for ALB?
 What does the future hold?
 For the time being, everyone is being very cagey about this, which could mean we are on the cusp of some exciting new technology.
-We have seen the beginnings of machine learning for point classification, with further developments sure to happen in 2019.
+We have seen the beginnings of machine learning for point classification, with further developments sure to happen.
 We are also sure to see the development of more compact and efficient ALB sensors capable of being mounted on UAVs, with ever improving point densities and depth penetration.
 We will likely see increased usage of cloud storage and processing as concerns about cost, speed and security are mitigated.

 Our ‘out there’ prediction for ALB technology will be developments in edge analytics and near real-time visualization, specifically targeted at UAV platforms.
 Edge analytics is the next evolution of cloud computing and could see automated data processing and analysis occurring in real-time on the platform, rather than processing in the office.
 Edge analytics complimented by near real-time visualizations of ALB data would unlock time-critical applications that would previously have been thought inconceivable.

 Martin Pfennigbauer, RIEGL